skuzniar/cppgen.nvim/README.md

 - **Performance**: A code generator that runs locally is often faster than one that interacts with the remote system.

 ## Design Philosophy
-cppgen acts as a source of code fragments for the completion engine.
+`cppgen.nvim` acts as a source of code fragments for the completion engine.
 While in the insert mode, the location of the cursor within the buffer determines the current context.
-Certain language constructs, like classes, enumerations, or switch statements, located above or around the cursor may trigger code generation. cppgen uses type information that it gets from the LSP server to generate code.
+Certain language constructs, like classes, enumerations, or switch statements, located above or around the cursor may trigger code generation. `cppgen.nvim` uses type information that it gets from the LSP server to generate code.

 ## Features
-cppgen can generate the following code snippets.
+`cppgen.nvim` can currently generate the following code snippets.
 - Output stream shift operators for classes and enumerations.
 - Serialization functions for classes and enumerations.
 - To string conversion functions for enumerations.